 Southwest Airlines SWOT Analysis & Recommendations

-Southwest Airlines SWOT analysis, strengths, weaknesses, opportunities, threats, internal/external factors, internal/external analysis commercial aviation business strategy
+Southwest Airlines SWOT analysis, strengths, weaknesses, opportunities, threats, internal external factors, air travel business strategy case

 A Southwest aircraft at Bob Hope Airport, Burbank, Los Angeles, California.
-A SWOT analysis of Southwest Airlines Co. identifies global growth and expansion opportunities that the company can exploit.
+This SWOT analysis of Southwest Airlines identifies global growth and expansion opportunities that the company can exploit.
 (Photo: Public Domain)

-Southwest Airlines Co.’s operations as one of the biggest low-cost carriers in the world are a showcase of how the company’s strategies are appropriate in addressing the internal and external strategic factors identified in this SWOT analysis.
+Southwest Airlines’ operations as one of the biggest low-cost carriers in the world showcase how the company’s strategies appropriately address the internal and external strategic factors identified in this SWOT analysis.
 The SWOT analysis framework evaluates the enterprise in terms of business strengths and weaknesses (internal factors) and opportunities and threats (external factors) in the commercial aviation industry.
-Southwest Airlines Co.’s corporate vision and mission statements use such strengths to move the business forward, especially in taking advantage of available opportunities.
-Aligning the airline company’s strategic management with the issues presented in this SWOT analysis can optimize business performance and minimize the problems associated with the relevant weaknesses and threats.
-Considering the company’s role as a major player in the air travel market, Southwest Airlines Co.’s approach to overcoming business challenges provides insights on best practices for low-cost providers in the industry and beyond.
+Southwest Airlines’ mission statement and vision statement pertain to such strengths to move the business forward to take advantage of available opportunities.
+Aligning the airline company’s strategic management with the issues presented in this SWOT analysis optimizes business performance and minimizes problems associated with relevant weaknesses and threats.
+Considering the company’s role as a major player in the air travel market, Southwest Airlines’ approach to overcoming business challenges provides insights into best practices for low-cost providers in the industry.

-This SWOT analysis highlights how the business and its competitive advantages and limitations are partly under the influence of Southwest Airlines Co.’s generic strategy and intensive growth strategies.
-For example, the company’s strategic planning and related decisions determine which SWOT elements are prioritized, such as in choosing to focus on a single threat and a single weakness by using all of the strengths of the airline business organization.
-Southwest’s leadership and administration consider possible strategic changes as a way to respond to the external and internal strategic factors shown in this SWOT analysis.
+This SWOT analysis highlights how business competitive advantages and limitations are addressed through Southwest Airlines’ generic competitive strategy and intensive growth strategies.
+The company’s strategic planning and related decisions determine which SWOT elements are prioritized, such as in focusing on some threats and weaknesses by using all the strengths of the airline business organization.
+Southwest’s leadership and administration consider strategic changes to respond to the external and internal strategic factors shown in this SWOT analysis.

-Southwest Airlines Co.’s strengths are the internal factors that contribute to high operational productivity and business competitive advantages.
-In this SWOT analysis case, such strengths enable the company to compete against other major airlines, and take advantage of growth opportunities available in the industry environment.
+Southwest Airlines’ strengths are the internal strategic factors that contribute to high operational productivity and business competitive advantages.
+In this SWOT analysis case, such strengths enable the company to compete against other major airlines and take advantage of growth opportunities available in the industry environment.
 The major strengths of Southwest Airlines are as follows:

 1. Strong commercial aviation brand